OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/add_data_point.md

     name="<provider_name>",
     website="<URL to the provider website>",
     description="Provider description goes here",
-    required_credentials=["api_key"],
+    credentials=["api_key"],
     fetcher_dict={
         "EquityHistorical": <ProviderName>EquityHistoricalFetcher,
     },
 )
 ```

 If the provider does not require any credentials, you can remove that parameter.
-On the other hand, if it requires more than 2 items to authenticate, you can add a list of all the required items to the `required_credentials` list.
+On the other hand, if it requires more than 2 items to authenticate, you can add a list of all the required items to the `credentials` list.

 After running `pip install .` on `openbb_platform/providers/<provider_name>` your provider should be ready for usage, both from the Python interface and the API.